 When researching funds you may come across entities described as variations of fund managers and advisors.

-A fund manager is a financial institution registered with the CMVM, whose main objective is to oversee the fund’s investment strategy and activity and make sure everything is compliant with regulations.
+A fund manager is a financial institution registered with the CMVM whose main objective is to oversee the fund’s investment strategy and activity and ensure compliance with regulations.

-The management entities have to perform their activities to protect the legitimate interest of investors and treat them fairly.
-They are also responsible for drawing up the management regulations.
+Management entities must perform their activities to protect the legitimate interests of investors and treat them fairly.
+They are also responsible for drawing up the management regulation document and ensuring that invested funds meet KYC and anti-money laundering laws.

 Having a manager is a must to get approval for the fund, but many funds also have an advisor.

-A fund advisor usually brings expertise in a specific area (real estate, technology startups, etc.).
-In many cases, they are originators of the idea and overall fund strategy and are in charge of finding the specific investment opportunities.
+A fund advisor usually brings expertise in a specific area (technology startups, renewable resources, etc.).
+In many cases, they are the originators of the idea and overall fund strategy and are in charge of finding the specific investment opportunities.
 Each investment nonetheless needs final approval from the fund manager.

 Types of Golden Visa funds in Portugal

 Investment funds, in general, can be grouped in various ways (by asset type, investment sector, risk profile, etc.).
-We decided it makes sense to categorize Golden Visa eligible funds into three groups:
+Golden Visa eligible funds could be divided into 3 main groups:

 Highlights: